-In the words of his mentor, Scott Jones “I think the best predictor of future conduct is past behavior.
+In the words of Scott Jones “I think the best predictor of future conduct is past behavior.
 So, look at our past behavior” – Scott Jones

 Here’s a look at the Sacramento Sheriff’s department past behavior: